vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 vSphere 7 Approach
 ------------------

 VMware’s goal for security in vSphere is twofold: that vSphere is as secure as is possible by default, and that vSphere security features are easy to use and operate.
-These goals acknowledge that security is an increasingly important task, given new threats, and that many of the people in IT who are asked to set and operate security controls are often generalists with many other IT tasks to perform.
+These goals acknowledge that many of the people in IT who are asked to set and operate security controls are generalists with many other IT tasks to perform.
 As such, VMware is changing its approach to security guidance.

 First, we are acknowledging the product defaults as security that workloads can inherit from the environment.
 Second, we are omitting guidance that is irrelevant to the security posture of the environment.
 If a control is not part of a product and/or does not impact security if it is set then it should no longer be listed in our baseline guidance.

 This is a general approach, beginning with vSphere 7 Update 3, and will start to be reflected in VMware products as well as documentation and other guidance from VMware.
 The vSphere Cluster Services (vCLS) agent virtual machines are a good example of this.
 Because they operate solely on vSphere 7 they can rely on the secure product defaults.
 As such, those agent virtual machines only set parameters that positively impact security beyond the defaults.

 Compliance guidance and other sources of guidance, from VMware and those found on the Internet from non-VMware sources may not immediately reflect these changes.
 There is an inertia to regulatory compliance, for example, as guidance goes through audit processes.
 And put frankly, guidance published outside VMware is outside of our control.
-However, if we do not begin somewhere we will never get anywhere, and as we move forward we will work to document these changes in ways that auditors, security professionals, and IT staff will understand, in the hopes that we can all focus more directly on what matters the most.
+We will document these changes so auditors, security professionals, and IT staff can verify them.

 Disclaimer
 ----------

 This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
 The information contained in this document is for educational and informational purposes only.
 This repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
 Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
 Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.

 Intended Audience
 -----------------